The Specialist Plastic Surgeons at Pure Aesthetics discuss how certain breast implant qualities affect the final outcome of one’s Breast Enlargement.

-Sydney, NSW – At Sydney plastic surgery practice Pure Aesthetics, the Specialist Plastic Surgeons offer a variety of breast implant options to fully customise the breast augmentation procedure.
+Sydney, NSW – At Sydney plastic surgery practice Pure Aesthetics, the Specialist Plastic Surgeons offer a variety of breast implant options to fully customise the Breast Enlargement procedure.
 They explain that altering the different implant characteristics based on the patient’s body frame and aesthetic goals aims to achieve the best possible outcome.
 As the surgeons consult with women to tailor their surgical plan, they highlight five characteristics that are important for providing a beautiful breast appearance.

 Implant Type: Both saline and silicone breast implants can provide aesthetic results when selected for the right candidates, although in Australia silicone gel-filled implants are more commonly used, and entail a silicone shell filled with a silicone gel substance.
 Saline implants involve a silicone shell filled with a saline material, but are less popular in Australia as they may feel less natural.